 The long-term care industry is vastly misunderstood and usually lumped together as one entity.
 Most suffer from the image that not only is your facility the place people go to die but that it is also a place where elders are abused.
 Actual statistics do not support the perception of rampant abuse; however, no abuse can be tolerated.
+In this article find out how to monitor and identify abusive behavior by your staff

 When it comes to the treatment of residents, nursing homes face the highest standards set by the federal government.
 F tags (nursing home standards used by CMS) specify that "the facility must develop and implement written policies and procedures that prohibit mistreatment, neglect, and abuse of residents and misappropriation of resident property."